Come-On/learningit/readme.txt

 Git is free software distributed under the GPL --- Fix the test issue 222222.
 Git is free software distributed under the GPL --- Fix the test issue xxxx.

-Git is free software distributed under the GPL --- Fix the test issue xxxxasdfasdf.
+Git is free software distributed under the GPL --- Fix the test issue.